Orobanche uniflora: Habitat

 The plant can be found in woods, thickets, and mountains as well as by stream banks, and is widespread in much of North America.
-Unlike other species in the genus Orobanche, Oranbanche uniflora is largely a species that can be commonly found in forests.
+Unlike other species in the genus Orobanche, O. uniflora is largely a species that can be commonly found in forests.
 The species has been found surviving in both the sunlight and shaded areas, as well as in a variety of different types of soil.
 Its habitat is restricted to places where there are plenty of host plants.
 It might be difficult for this species to survive in an area where its host plants are sparsely found.

 A specimen is contained within the botany department of the Smithsonian National Museum of Natural History and another specimen has been photographed at Hells Canyon National Recreation Area.
 It is considered rare or vulnerable in 17 states and five Canadian provinces.
 The species was identified as being of Special Concern in Minnesota in 1984 and was changed to endangered in 2013.
 When it was originally listed as a Special Concern in Minnesota, only seven populations were known to exist.